 On a resume for teenagers with no experience, you can fill your work experience with:

-You can also include other details about your time in school, such as involvement in clubs and the relevant coursework you completed.
+If you’re writing a college freshman resume or a resume for a college application, you can also include details about your academic achievements, such as involvement in clubs and the relevant coursework you completed.
 For instance, if you’re applying for a hotel front desk position, you can mention the skills you developed while studying hospitality in school.

 If you’re like most teenagers, you probably don’t have much work experience to list on your resume.
 That’s where a strong resume skills section comes into play.

-Here’s a list of transferable skills that work great for teen resumes:
+Here’s a list of transferable skills for a teenage resume: